Coining (mint): Die marriage

 During a typical production run, or coining process, (particularly when heavy presses are used for large production runs) a die is selected out of a group of several dies for the front and another die is selected from a different group of dies for the back of the coin to be made.
 The mint employee then places each die into the minting press for operation.
 When the run is complete, the dies are removed from the press.
 This procedure is repeated for each production run.
 Coins minted by each mint for each year may have several production runs in order to complete their orders.

 If there is more than one die used for either the front or the back, then minute differences between each die can be identified.
 This is usually only for Early U.S. coins, as modern coin dies are made using computers, so unless there is an error coin die, all of the dies are identical.
 In addition, the relative positioning between the back and the front can also be used to determine which dies were used for the run that produced a particular coin.
 In the United States, coins are typically minted head to tail; that means the "top" of one side of the coin is on the exact opposite side of the coin as the "bottom" of the other, resulting in the coin's features being presented right side up when the coin is rotated on a horizontal axis.
 This is called a "coin turn" alignment.
 Correct alignment for a "coin turn" is exactly 180 degrees; however due to realities of machine process, this can vary by a fraction of a degree.
-In rare cases, this deviation can be up to several degrees, and very easily noticeable.
+In rare cases, this deviation can be up to several degrees, and easily noticeable.
 However, even very small deviations can establish the production run in which a coin was minted.
 When this is done, it is called a die marriage.
 Die marriage is particularly important with regards to the US half dollar minted at the New Orleans Mint in 1861, since it establishes if a coin was minted with the mint facility under Union, State of Louisiana, or Confederacy control.